liuhaozm/PottsMGNet/README.md

 train_new.py implements the progressive training.<br />
 The dataloader in this file is for the MSRA10K dataset.

-After changing the data dictionary in train_new.py to your own ones, you can run train.new to train the model.
+After changing the data dictionaries in train_new.py to your own ones, you can run train_new.py to train the model.